-It is prohibited to offer gifts or entertainment to any person or entity if made with the intention of gaining any type of business advantage.
+t is prohibited to offer gifts or entertainment to any person or entity if made with the intention of gaining any ype of business advantage.

-If you are interacting with a public official, you must have an enhanced level of vigilance and awarenes
+If you are interacting with a public official, you must have an enhanced level of vigilance and awareness.

-Indirect payments via third partie
+Indirect payments via third parties

 Improper payments are often the result of actions of third parties such as consultants, advisors or entities that have relationships with public officials.
-If you want to engage third-party intermediaries you should consult the Legal team.
+If you want to engage third-party intermediaries you should consul the Legal team.